MARION CO. EMA // PUBLIC OUTREACH · VOLUNTEER RECRUITMENT · OPEN

 Skywarn Storm Spotter

 Trained volunteers report severe weather (hail, tornadoes, damaging wind, flooding) to the National Weather Service.
 Reports feed directly into NWS warning decisions for Marion County (zone ILZ070).
-Free 2-hour training annually.
+Free ~2-hour training annually.

 Training: ~2 hr/year Time: During severe weather

-ARRL · Licensed amateur radio operators
+ARRL Illinois Section · Licensed amateur radio

-Marion County ARES / RACES
+Marion County (IL) ARES / RACES — via ARRL IL Section

 Licensed amateur radio operators provide backup communications when commercial / public-safety systems fail.
 Operate from the EOC, provide field comms during exercises and emergencies.
 Requires FCC Technician class license (basic test, ~$15).

-Required: FCC Tech license Time: Monthly nets + drills
+Required: FCC Tech license Time: Monthly nets + drills IL SEC: via ARRL IL Section

 Medical and public health professionals (active and retired) and non-medical community members supporting public health emergencies.
 Operates POD (Point of Dispensing) sites, mass vaccination clinics, shelters, and surveillance.
+Marion County's MRC is administered by the Marion County Health Department — register through MCHD's volunteer page below.
+Skills welcomed include nursing, IT, teaching, veterinary, dental, and general logistics; volunteers are not asked to take hazardous roles.

 Coordinated by: MCHD / IDPH Region 4 Annex: 20 (Volunteer Mgmt)